Gmabatah93/PROJECT_NFL_Combine/README.md

  - **Specificity:** Out of all the players that got did not get drafted what percentage did the model predict correctly
  - **Precision:** Out of all the players the Model predicted got Drafted what percentage actually got Drafted ?
  - **F1:** Balance between Precision and Recall "Sensitivity"
+  + ultimately I will be using *F score* to select the best model

 ## Fit